Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

 "I think what the FBI did is unconscionable," Caserta's attorney, Michael Hills, said outside court.
 "And I think the jury just sent them a message loud and clear that these tactics — we're not going to condone what they've done here."

-Gibbons said the acquittals of Harris and Caserta demonstrated some serious shortcomings in the government's case.
+Gibbons said the acquittals of Harris and Caserta demonstrated serious shortcomings in the government's case.

 "We'll be ready for another trial. ...
 We'll eventually get what we wanted out of this, which is the truth and the justice I think Adam is entitled to," Gibbons said.

-Michigan Lt.
+Meanwhile, Michigan Lt.
 Gov. Garlin Gilchrist said the "outcome is disappointing."
-Whitmer's office released a statement from her chief of staff, who said Americans are "living through the normalization of political violence."
+Whitmer's office released a tough reaction from the governor's chief of staff, JoAnne Huls.

 Deliberations resumed earlier Friday with a court employee handing jurors a large plastic bag containing pennies, known as evidence exhibit 291.
 The pennies were requested before jurors went home Thursday.